 Leesburg Uninsured Motorist Accident Attorney

-While it is not necessarily required for drivers to carry car insurance in Virginia, it is common courtesy to do so.
+It is surprising to many to discover that Virginia law does not require car insurance for all drivers in Virginia.
+However, both the law and common sense strongly encourage it.
 Car accidents are difficult enough to deal with, without the added stress of trying to figure out how you are going to pay for damages, foot the medical bills, and make up for any lost wages that result from both short and long-term injuries.
 Unfortunately, many drivers choose to not pay for insurance in Virginia, and instead drive without any coverage.

 Uninsured motorists are just as susceptible to car accidents as insured motorists though, and when an uninsured driver causes a car accident in Virginia, they often do not have the means to compensate the victim completely for their losses.
 If you were involved in car accident in Virginia, and an uninsured driver was at fault, the Leesburg uninsured accident attorneys at Simms Showers, LLP want to help you recover compensation for as much of the damages and losses as possible.
 We will evaluate the circumstances surrounding your accident, look into the other driver’s ability to pay, and explore every other avenue to determine the best course of action for recuperating damages.